markdhareal/machine-learning-scratch/README.md

-# Linear Regression from Scratch
+# Linear Regression Algorithm from Scratch